Account & Finance

 Eye Strain

-You will spend a lot of time looking at spreadsheets and complex code.
+You will spend a lot of time looking at spreadsheets, complex models, and code.

 Continuous Learning

-The field evolves rapidly; staying updated is mandatory.
+The field evolves rapidly with new regulations, climate risks, and AI applications.
+Staying updated is mandatory.

 Emerging Trends & Future Outlook (2025–2035)